freepius/asVoyage-website/README.md

 ====

 * Blog creating/updating page :
-  * Add help for Markdown
+  * Add help for RichText
 * Improve the inclusion of JS and CSS files (if not using => do not include)
 * Reorganize HTML5 => make semantic !
 * On Blog "reading" page : add box containing related articles/contents
 * STYLE : change some "em sizes" to "px sizes" (for style consistency) !
-* Make a Twig filter for MarkdownTypo service
 * Contact : log when a message is sent
 * Contact : make secure the message sending (with TLS)
+* Change "richText" Twig filters to Twig token + node

 For production
 --------------